Local travel agency sees fewer Chiefs fans booking trips to Super Bowl

-Last year, when the Kansas City Chiefs were headed to the big game, travel agencies were booked.
+Last year, when the Kansas City Chiefs were headed to the game travel agencies were booked.

-Superfan Billie Gregg says when the Chiefs won the playoffs last year, she had to be at the big game.
+Superfan Billie Gregg says when the Chiefs won the playoffs last year, she had to be there.

-This year, Gregg said she is staying in Wichita because of COVID and the tickets are too high of a cost.
+This year, Gregg said she is staying in Wichita because of COVID-19 and the tickets are too high of a cost.

 Travel Junkie, a travel agency in Wichita, is booking more trips, but owner Jay Dill said it’s not for the Super Bowl.